solo-io/gloo/docs/content/guides/integrations/datadog/_index.md

 ### Updating the annotations

-We are going to edit the deployment for the `gateway-proxy` in Gloo, which includes the pods running Envoy.
+We are going to edit the deployment for the `gateway-proxy` in Gloo Edge, which includes the pods running Envoy.
 We are going to add a series of Datadog specific annotations that alert the agent that these pods are running Envoy.
 The annotations also let Datadog know what address to use for metrics collection and any log processing rules.
 The full list of potential annotations can be found in the [Datadog documentation](https://docs.datadoghq.com/agent/kubernetes/integrations/?tab=kubernetes).

-Assuming that you have deployed Gloo in the namespace `gloo-system`, run the following command:
+Assuming that you have deployed Gloo Edge in the namespace `gloo-system`, run the following command:

 ```bash
 kubectl edit deployments -n gloo-system gateway-proxy